zykron1/docs/_build/html/_sources/rst/Tutorial1.rst.txt

 Tutorial 1
 ==========
-In this tutorial we will create a bacic project and add an index page.
+In this tutorial we will create a basic project and add an index page.
 To create a project we need to use the following command:

 .. code-block:: bash